Countryside Broadband FAQ (View PDF)

 • Can I upgrade my subscription to get higher speeds?

-• How close to the high-capacity base station do I have to be?
+• How close to the base station do I have to be?

-The limit of range is about 4/5 km, however, the path between your antenna and the base station must not be obscured.
-Buildings and trees may cause problems but these can often be solved by careful positioning of the antenna.
+The limit of range is about 4 km, however, the path between your antenna and the base station must not be obscured.
+Note that the range is much the same whether the base station is a main one or a relay.
+Buildings and trees may cause problems but they can often be solved by careful positioning of the antenna.
+This is one reason why we always do a survey before offering a connection.

 • What if I cannot get the radio signal from where I live?

 No. Countryside Broadband owns the equipment.
 This allows us to make sure the radio is configured correctly and to detect faults at an early stage.
 We will exchange any units that become faulty.
-This would be more difficult to manage if customers owned the equipment.
+This would be more difficult to manage if subscribers owned the equipment.
+However, we encourage customers to own the router so that they can choose the features they want.

 • Are the radio signals dangerous to my health?

 No one can say that there is absolutely no risk but we believe that the chance of health effects is very, very small.
-The radio transmits at a maximum power of one tenth of a watt; this is one twentieth of the power of a normal mobile phone.
-Very little power will be emitted from the radio unit; most of it will be carried up the cable to the antenna, which is well away from people.
+The radio transmits at a maximum power of about a watt; this is considerably less than the power of a normal mobile phone.
+As the radio is on the roof it is well away from people anyway.
+The power levels are much less than the safe levels specified by the International Commission on Non-Ionizing Radiation Protection (ICNIRP).

 • If I require further information whom do I contact?

-The best way to get information is to send email to support@countrysidebroadband.co.uk but you can also telephone on 0845 003 2639 (this is usually set to voicemail but someone will call back quickly).
+The best way to get information is to send email to but you can also telephone on 0845 003 2639.
+This number is not always manned but any message you leave will be sent to several people.
+We will call back as soon as we can.

 Web Design by & © Copyright 2003